noboevbo/ehpi_action_recognition/README.md

 The approach is based on encoding human poses over a period of time in an image-like data format (Encoded Human Pose Images) that can then be classified using standard CNNs.
 The entire pipeline is lightweight and runs 20-60 FPS, depending on settings.
 It was tested on an XMG Ultra 17 Laptop with an i7-8700 Desktop CPU, NVIDIA GTX1080 GPU, 32GB RAM using KDE Neon (Ubuntu 18.04) and CUDA 10.0 with CUDNN 7.5.

+We currently provide example code and a pre-trained model for our use-case action recognition which required us to differentiate between the actions idle, walk and wave.
+We provide training code etc. which can be used to train your own models with different / more actions.
+To generate a EHPI see the feature_vec_producer for an EHPI vector / the action recognition network.
+I plan to provide source code for our database powered dataset management tool which contains importers and exporters for different datasets / formats, but I need a little cleanup time for this.
 - Visualization of our use case evaluation sequence: https://youtu.be/xSIaUd_nJMM
 - Subsequence with EHPI overlay and training data examples: https://youtu.be/UqzLqjS0OR4